 For those with vulvas/vaginas

 Fruits and vegetable are a great free option; only use vegetables that are ripe (no rotten, mushy, or soft spots, ), pliable, and have a smooth surface like a Cucumber, Zucchini, Banana, or Carrot – again, make sure the ends aren’t sharp or pokey, wash them beforehand to remove any pesticides or other harmful chemicals, and use a condom.

 If you don’t want to use fruits or vegetables but like that they’re discreet, there are vibrating corn and cucumbers as well as a product called the ‘emojibater‘ (its the eggplant emoji) that could be fun to play with.
 If you want something a little more chill, why not go for a Popsicle dildo.
 There’s also a bunch of fun food inspired sex toys by Hole Punch Toys; from radish butt plugs to an ‘ass cream cone‘.
 Of course these aren’t items you’ll find lying around your house, but if you’re looking for totally discreet body safe options, they’re some of the best.

-Note: don’t stick stuff fruits and veg in your rear, they don’t have a flared base to stop them from going so deep you can’t get them out… Yes, they can get stuck or lost.
+Note: don’t stick stuff fruits and veg in your butt, they don’t have a flared base to stop them from going so deep you can’t get them out.
 Yes, I’m serious.
+Just don’t.

 Long tapered candles can be fun to explore with, especially if you find ones that have differing thickness.
 I’d also suggest opting for something with a higher melting point; soy based products tend to soften quickly which might make the difficult to insert, use, and remove.
 I’d also suggest staying away from anything scented or containing oils since there is no way to tell if the ingredients could be potentially harmful and the oils will break down a condom.
 Finally, definitely use a condom with candles; if it melts it could leave residual wax inside you that will be hard to remove.

 Personal Massager for clitoral or vulva stimulation.
 Very often users don’t know what type of vibrations they like, be it deep and rumbly or surface level and buzzy, opting to start with something familiar gives you the chance to explore without breaking the bank.